Key HR Challenges Facing Healthcare Providers

 The introduction of the Affordable Care Act (ACA) and continuous evolution of the regulations have created fear and anxiety for many healthcare providers.
 With a significant number of variable-hour employees on staff, healthcare providers are tasked with properly classifying employees and tracking their time worked to comply with ACA requirements.
 And for long-term care facilities, detailed compliance measures like payroll-based journal (PBJ) reporting closely scrutinizes the quality of care facilities are providing patients.
 But ACA compliance isn't the only thing on healthcare providers' minds.
 HIPPA compliance audits test their ability to protect patient information from data breaches, especially with the increase of mobile devices.

-Instead of managing the changes alone, organizations have turned to reliable Human Capital Management (HCM) software providers to minimize the potential risk associated with ACA, PBJ and other compliance regulations.
+Instead of managing the changes alone, organizations have turned to reliable HCM software providers to minimize the potential risk associated with ACA, PBJ and other compliance regulations.

 Certifications and credits